+Regulation will be focused on the problem, and minimise side effects.

+Targeted:

-- Proportionate: we will only intervene when necessary, remedies will be appropriate to the risk posed, and costs identified and minimised. - Accountable, with decisions being justifiable, and be subject to public scrutiny. - Consistent: rules and standards will be joined up and implemented fairly. - Transparent and Open: Licence conditions will be kept simple and user friendly. - Targeted: regulation will be focused on the problem, and minimise side effects. - (ii) The Council will avoid duplication with other regulatory regimes so far as possible. - (iii) This licensing authority will also keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities.
-Furthermore, the licensing authority will take into account any guidance issued by the Better Regulation Executive. - (iv) We note the Gambling Commission's guidance that: in order to ensure compliance with the law, this Licensing Authority must prepare a Risk based Inspection Programme and that we carry out regular 'routine' day time programmed inspections, based on risk assessment in the categories High, Medium and Low; and that we also carry out 'non routine' evening programmed inspections.
-Where one-off events are taking place under a Temporary Use Notice or Occasional Use Notice, the Licensing Authority may also carry out inspections to ensure the Licensing Objectives are being promoted. - (v) High-risk premises are those premises that require greater attention with low risk premises needing only a lighter touch so that resources are effectively concentrated on problem premises. - 1.47 Enforcement may include test purchasing activities to measure compliance of licensed operators with aspects of the Gambling Act.
+Regulation will be focused on the problem, and minimise side effects. - -The Council will avoid duplication with other regulatory regimes so far as possible. - This licensing authority will also keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities.
+Furthermore, the licensing authority will take into account any guidance issued by the Better Regulation Executive. - We note the Gambling Commission's guidance that: in order to ensure compliance with the law, this Licensing Authority must prepare a Risk\ based Inspection Programme and that we carry out regular 'routine'

+day time programmed inspections, based on risk assessment in the categories High, Medium and Low; and that we also carry out 'non routine' evening programmed inspections.
+Where one-off events are taking place under a Temporary Use Notice or Occasional Use Notice, the Licensing Authority may also carry out inspections to ensure the Licensing Objectives are being promoted.

+- • - High-risk premises are those premises that require greater attention with low-risk premises needing only a lighter touch so that resources are effectively concentrated on problem premises. - 1.481.49 Enforcement may include test purchasing activities to measure compliance of licensed operators with aspects of the Gambling Act.
 When undertaking test purchase activities, this licensing authority will undertake to liaise with the Gambling Commission and the operator to determine what other, if any, test purchasing schemes may already be in place.
-Irrespective of the actions of an operator on their overall estate, test purchasing may be deemed an appropriate course of action. - 1.48 The Licensing Authority, should consult with operators in the first instance where they have concerns about the underage access and age verification policies or whose premises they plan to test purchase.
-This will enable the Licensing Authority to identify what programmes are in place to manage the business risk and take these into account in planning a test purchase exercise.

-1.441.49 The Licensing Authority should consult with the Gambling Commission before numbering undertaking any test purchasing operations.
+Irrespective of the actions of an operator on their overall estate, test purchasing may be deemed an appropriate course of action. - 4.491.50 The Licensing Authority -should consult with operators in the first instance where they have concerns about the underage access and age verification policies or whose they plan to test purchase.
+This will enable the Licensing Authority to identify what programmes are in place to manage the business risk and take these into account in planning a test purchase exercise. - 4.501.51 The Licensing Authority should consult with the Gambling Commission before undertaking any test purchasing operations.
 This is to ensure that there is no conflict between any ongoing investigation or enforcement activity related to either the premises or the operator.
-Furthermore, the Licensing Authority shall share any test purchasing results with the Gambling Commission.

-Formatted: Font color: Auto

-Formatted: Indent: Left: 0.81 cm, Hanging: 1.27 cm, Right: 0 cm, Space Before: 0 pt, No bullets or numbering, Tab stops: Not at 2.08 cm

-1.50 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 will be to ensure compliance with the Premises Licences and other permissions which is authorises.

-1.51 Authorised persons of the licensing authority exercise their inspection powers in accordance with the Act, the guidance and the principles set out in the licensing authority's policy.

-4.52 Any enforcement action taken in relation to the duties of this Licensing Authority under the Gambling Act 2005 will comply with the London Borough of Hillingdon Council's current 'Prosecutions and Sanctions Policy'.

-1.53 Enforcement Officers will also comply with The Code for Crown Prosecutors published by the Crown Prosecution Service which can be accessed at:
+Furthermore, the Licensing Authority shall share any test purchasing results with the Gambling Commission. - 4.511.52 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 will be to ensure compliance with the Premises Licences and other permissions which is authorises. - 4.521.53 Authorised persons of the licensing authority exercise their inspection powers in accordance with the Act, the guidance and the principles set out in the Licensing Aauthority's policy. - 4.531.54 Any -enforcement action taken in relation to the duties of this Licensing Authority under the Gambling Act 2005 will comply with the London Borough of Hillingdon Council's current 'Prosecutions and Sanctions Policy' - 4.541.55 Enforcement Officers will also comply with 'The Code for Crown Prosecutors published by the Crown Prosecution Service which can be accessed at:

-1.45 https://www.cps.gov.uk/publication/code-crown-prosecutors

-4.461.54 The Gambling Commission will be the enforcement body for the Operator and Personal Licences.
-Concerns about manufacture, supply or repair of gaming machines will not be dealt with by the licensing authority but will be notified to the Formatted: Font: 12 pt

-Formatted: Indent: Left: 0.81 cm, Hanging: 1.27 cm, Right: 0 cm, No bullets or numbering, Tab stops: Not at 2.08 cm

-Formatted: Font color: Auto

-Formatted: Indent: Left: 0.81 cm, Hanging: 1.27 cm, Right: 0 cm, No bullets or numbering, Tab stops: Not at 2.08 cm

-Formatted: Indent: Left: 0.81 cm, Hanging: 1.27 cm, Right: 0 cm, No bullets or numbering, Tab stops: Not at 2.08 cm

-Formatted: Indent: Left: 0.81 cm, Hanging: 1.27 cm, Right: 0 cm, No bullets or numbering, Tab stops: Not at 2.08 cm

-Field Code Changed